 For example: 4 ft. x 8 ft. x

 1 ft. = 32.
 You'll need 32 cubic feet of soil, which means about 11 bags of soil.

 Prepping and planting your raised bed

-What’s that, you ask?
-Lay down cardboard or several sheets of newspaper, top with compost, then add your soil mix.
+It's easy, and it works.
+At least a month before spring (fall is ideal), place cardboard or several sheets of newspaper over the vegetation, top with compost, then add your soil mix.

 Planting: seeds or transplants?

 Seed catalogs give you so many choices, while garden centers have vegetables already growing.